 The While loop statement is a repetition structure and is an indefinite loop.
 While loop structure is used when we don’t know how many iterations we need.
 When we want to loop until some condition is met etc.

 While loop construct is a condition-controlled loop and is a pre-test loop structure.
 The loop condition is checked before executing the loop statements.

 Add While Loop

 Double click on the While symbol to provide the Boolean expression in the While properties window.
-For each iteration the Boolean expression is evaluated.
-If it expression evaluates to True, the loop statements are executed.
+For each iteration, the Boolean expression is evaluated.
+If its expression evaluates to True, the loop statements are executed.
 This repetition continues until the Boolean expression evaluates to False.

-Assume a flowchart to print user’s friends names.
-The flowchart will prompt the user to enter friend’s name one at a time.
-We will display the friend’s name on to the console window.
-The flowchart will exit when user enters “QUIT” as friend’s name.
+Assume a flowchart to print users’ friends’ names.
+The flowchart will prompt the user to enter a friend’s name one at a time.
+We will display the friend’s name on the console window.
+The flowchart will exit when the user enters “QUIT” as a friend’s name.

 Declare a variable to hold the user input.

 Add a while loop to the flow chart.
 We use while because we don’t know how many names the user will enter during the flowchart runtime.